alex-weaver/TensorSharp/README.md

 ## MNIST Example
 The BasicMnist project contains a basic implementation of some neural network layers and SGD optimizer.
 It includes 3 different network architectures for classifying the MNIST digits data set.
 The configuration options for this sample are at the top of Program.cs

+Running this project required the MNIST data set to be placed *uncompressed* into C:\MNIST.
+The folder where the code will look for the data set is configurable from Program.cs.
+You can obtain the gzipped data files from http://yann.lecun.com/exdb/mnist/

 To use cuDNN with this project, you must obtain the cudnn 5 .dll from NVIDIA and place it in the output directory.

 The three implemented network architectures are: